North Korea says heart attack, not nerve agent, killed Kim Jong-nam

 Malaysian authorities are seeking seven other North Korean suspects, four of whom fled the country on the day of Kim’s death and are believed to be back in North Korea.
 Others sought include the second secretary of North Korea’s embassy and an employee of North Korea’s state-owned airline, Air Koryo.

-Kim Jong-nam was estranged from his half brother, North Korean leader Kim Jong-un.
+Kim Jong Nam was estranged from his half brother, North Korean leader Kim Jong Un.
 He reportedly fell out of favour with their father, the late Kim Jong Il, in 2001, when he was caught trying to enter Japan on a false passport to visit Tokyo Disneyland.